maishabd23/CodeViz/README.md

 To start up the backend, run the main method in the `App` class in the `codeViz` package.\
 This should run the app on [http://localhost:8080](http://localhost:8080).

-Navigate to the frontend directory on the terminal, and run the following:
+Navigate to the frontend directory (should be similar to `CodeViz\codeviz_frontend`) on the terminal, and run the following:

 ### `npm start`